curl/curl/tests/FILEFORMAT.md

 Give only one per line.
 This subsection is mandatory (use `none` if no servers are required).
-Servers that require a special server certificate can have the PEM certificate file name (found in the `certs` directory) appended to the server name separated by a space.
+Servers that require a special server certificate can have the PEM certificate filename (found in the `certs` directory) appended to the server name separated by a space.

 ### `<features>`
 A list of features that MUST be present in the client/library for this test to be able to run.
-If a required feature is not present then the test will be SKIPPED.
+If a required feature is not present then the test is SKIPPED.

 Alternatively a feature can be prefixed with an exclamation mark to indicate a feature is NOT required.
-If the feature is present then the test will be SKIPPED.
+If the feature is present then the test is SKIPPED.

 Features testable here are: